smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 [4] PARSER list->process->node = [hehe]
 [5] PARSER list->process->node = [hehe]

+*nummer twooo*
 !!!!!!!!!!!
-I should only have process number of processes... -- cause of token lists..
+I should only have process number of processes... -- amount of token lists..

+*nummer tree*
 !!!!!!!!!!!
 Im getting extra nodes in one or more lists...

+*nummer 4444*
 !!!!!!!!!!!
 CHECK PRINTING, WHAT AM I ACTUALLY PRINTING???
+DONT MAKE STOOPID MISTAKES

+*nummer fifff*
-DONT MAKE STOOPID MISTAKES !!!!!!!!!!! after this is all fixed and leak free, sort nodes....
+!!!!!!!!!!! after this is all fixed and leak free, sort nodes....

+*nummer sixx*  tff????
+minibleh:echo something | oof sd fs df | dsf f
+THIS SEGFAULTS
+echo something | mimi poo | hell on earth
+THIS DOESNT

 ------------------------------------------------------------------------
 **IF THE SHIT SHOW HAS BEEN FIXED....**